shivarajmishra/yodabot/README.md

 # Deploying yodabot with Flask and JavaScript
-This bot is based on 'Python Engineer' url: https://github.com/python-engineer/chatbot-deployment.
+This bot is based on a motivating example from 'Python Engineer' url: https://github.com/python-engineer/chatbot-deployment.
 I have slightly tweaked adding further over 90 intents.

 In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.